 International/Incoming Exchange Student Checklist

 Learn more about obtaining your NetID/Password, ID card, updating your local address and registering for classes by vising the ISSS International/Incoming Exchange Student Checklist.

 Important note: If you need to access your online application, remember to use the initial username and password you created when you applied, not your NetID/Password.

 Mandatory Incoming Exchange Student Orientation

-There will be a mandatory orientation in August and January (dates TBD) for students accepted through exchange programs managed by the following offices:
+There will be a mandatory orientation in August (date TBD) and January (Wednesday, January 9, 2019) for students accepted through exchange programs managed by the following offices: